kublasean/kublasean.github.io/notes/_posts/2018-12-14-nba-twitter-graphs.markdown

 {% endhighlight %}

 I am an NBA fan so the graphs I was interested in creating were of player-to-player connections on Twitter.
-This is a fun dataset because the league has a very active social media presences.
+This is a fun dataset because the league has a very active social media presence.
 There are also easily obtainable attributes per player, such as contract size, team, and position.
 You could follow the same steps for whatever group of Twitter users you're interested in, whether it be celebrity chefs, musical artists, or meme account reply-guys.

 There are 30 NBA teams with around 15 players each.
 I wasn't keen on manually looking up 450 Twitter handles to feed them into the API, espescially if I could do it programmatically.
 [Basketball-reference.com](https://www.basketball-reference.com/contracts/) came to my rescue, where I found a table of all the current players under contract.